Hephzibah09/alx-system_engineering-devops/0x02-shell_redirections/README.md

 9-duplicate_last_line - duplicates the last line of the iacta file and appends it to the end of the file 11-directories - counts the numbers of directories 12-newest_files - displays 10 newest files
+13-unique - sorts a list of words and displays the unique ones